 First off you need to be prepared, so sort out your questions before the interview.
 We recommend developing a set of basic questions to use across your workforce and to then customise them for each departing employee.

-Once you’re happy with the questions, schedule in time with your exiting employee.
+Once you’re happy with the questions, schedule in time with your departing employee.

 During the meeting, go through the questions, ask for clarity where needed, and take thorough notes.

-It’s important to let the employee do the bulk of the talking and be allowed to ask questions.
+It’s important to let the employee do the bulk of the talking and be able to ask questions.

-Be willing to hear some bad news.
-Someone leaving your organisation could be critical about aspects of their role, management, or the company’s services or culture, so you need to be prepared for negative comments.
-Approach them objectively by thinking about how the information could help improve your business and the way things are done.
+Be prepared to hear some bad news.
+Someone leaving your organization could be critical about aspects of their role, management, or the company’s services or culture, so you need to be prepared for negative comments.
+It’s important not to get defensive during the exit interview, or try to justify negative aspects of the employee’s experience they’ve raised.
+Approach their feedback objectively by thinking about how the information could help improve your business and the way things are done.

 At the end of the interview, thank the person for their time and input.

-As we mentioned, make sure you allow space for the employee to talk and ask questions.
-Don’t just run through your questions as fast as possible.
+As we mentioned, make sure you allow plenty of space for the employee to talk and ask questions.
+Don’t just run through your list of questions as fast as possible.

 How long should an interview be?